Generic selectors

 Introduction

-Did your male breast enlargement return even after undergoing gynecomastia surgery?
-You might be facing recurrent gynecomastia—a condition where the chest gland or fat regrows post-surgery, leading to renewed puffiness, swelling, or emotional discomfort.
-While it’s rare, it can be frustrating—especially if you believed the issue was permanently resolved.
+Did your male breast enlargement return even after gynecomastia surgery?
+You might be facing recurrent gynecomastia—a return of gland or fat after prior correction—leading to renewed puffiness, swelling, or emotional discomfort.
+While uncommon, it can be frustrating if you believed the issue was permanently resolved.

-The good news?
-Revision gynecomastia surgery offers a second chance at a flat, masculine chest.
-At Allure Medspa, Mumbai, Dr. Milan Doshi specializes in correcting failed or relapsed gynecomastia with complete gland excision, liposuction, and scar revision techniques—helping you regain long-term confidence and aesthetic harmony.
+The good news: revision gynecomastia surgery can restore a flat, masculine chest.
+At Allure Medspa, Mumbai, Dr. Milan Doshi corrects failed or relapsed cases with complete gland excision, adjunct liposuction, and scar/asymmetry revision to help you regain long-term confidence and contour.

 What Is Recurrent Gynecomastia?